vsanthanam/Calligraphy/Sources/Calligraphy/Calligraphy.docc/Articles/ComposingDirectories.md

     @PageKind(article)
 }

-Use @`DirectoryContentBuilder` to declaratively compose directories and their contents.
+Use @`DirectoryContentBuilder` to compose complex, nested directory structures and write them to disk.

 ## Overview